Afraid To Commit: Are You Commitment Phobic?

 One fundamental ingredient in any successful love relationship is the ability for each partner to trust the other.
 Trust in all things comes down to believing that your partner will do what they say they will do.
 You feel that they “have your back”, will support you and you can rely on them.

-There is a difference between being somewhat cautious about trusting easily again and being so fully guarded that trust is never given.
-The commitment phobic person uses trust as a weapon and wedge to keep from taking the next step.
+There is a difference, however, between being somewhat cautious about trusting easily again and being so fully guarded that trust is never given.

 It is a commonly held idea that sex suffers once a couple gets married.
 Many lovers are concerned about this issue and rightfully so.